 Each of these remedies works best if you turn the garment inside out and expose the underarm fabric before treating.

 Aspirin and Cream of Tartar

-Mix three white, non-coated aspirin tablets with a cup of warm water and a tablespoon of cream of tarter (you probably have a can in your kitchen cupboard!).
+Mix three white, non-coated aspirin tablets with a cup of warm water and a tablespoon of cream of tartar (you probably have a can in your kitchen cupboard!).
 Scrub the solution into the underarm area with a nail brush or old toothbrush, then allow the mixture to remain on the garment for at least 20 minutes.
 Launder as usual.
 Repeat, if necessary.

 Baking soda is great for neutralizing strong perspiration odors that are embedded into fabrics.
 Make a paste with baking soda and warm water, then rub the paste into the problem areas.
 Leave the paste on the garment for 15 minutes, or allow it to remain overnight.
 Launder as usual.

 Dissolve ½ cup of table salt in a bucket or large bowl half-full of warm water.
 Soak the affected areas of the garment, then launder.

 White vinegar is a powerful odor neutralizer and works wonders on underarm areas of fabrics.
 Fill your washing machine with water, then add 1/3 cup of white vinegar.
 Turn off the machine and let the garment soak for 20 minutes, then launder as usual.

 Sprinkle ¼ cup of washing soda (sodium carbonate, not sodium bi-carbonate) onto the affected area.
 Be sure to wear rubber gloves.
 Add water to make paste and work it in with gloved hands.
 Leave the paste on the affected area for 30 minutes.
 Launder as usual.